“If it was any more coastal you’d be wet”

 - Navigation skills are required.

-Your support vehicle/s must pass pre-race scrutiny on Friday September 25th, 2020.
-All solo riders and at least one member of a 2 or 4-person team must attend sign-on and race briefing Friday September 25th.
+Your support vehicle/s must pass pre-race scrutiny on Friday May 14th, 2021.
+All solo riders and at least one member of a 2-person team must attend sign-on and race briefing Friday May 14th.

 Once through Killybegs you begin to hug the coastline even more.
 The road narrows and the nature of the terrain will begin to determine your speed.
 There are sharp ascents, descents, twists and turns with breath-taking views on the way to Kilcar, Carrick and Glencolmcille.